phoenix142/phoenix142.github.io/README.md

 <ol>
 <li>The days of the week are determined by the time in the game.
 Game time is UTC-2 (2 hours after GMT)</li>
 <li>First phase (Mon-Thu).
 <p>We attack minions and minibosses.
 The goal is to win, gain maximum emblems and spirit.
-Time of blows - any.</p>
+Time of attacs - any.</p>
 <p>For minions, we try to exceed the power of their packs, for which you can strengthen your weak packs at the expense of strong ones.
 By minibosses, we look at their features and buy the necessary power-ups.
 If the level of the boss is comparable to the level of your own top packs, then it is recommended to first defeat all the minions, buy power-ups and only then attack the minibosses.</p></li>
 <li>Attack on the boss (Fri-Sun).
 <p>The goal is to take down as many bosses as possible TOGETHER and deal maximum damage to EVERYONE.
 5 attempts are given for the attack, the heroes cannot be repeated, i.e. 25 heroes required.
 The pet can be used repeatedly.
 Before the attack, we form five packs of heroes and evaluate their power.
 It is not necessary to align the packs according to the power level</p>
 <p>In general, tasks are distributed by day in the following way:</p>
 <ul>
 <li>Friday - DAY OF THE DISABLED.
 Weak heroes can gain some damage and be useful.
 On stronger bosses, they become useless.
 So USE FRIDAY for your weak heroes!
-We attack starting from the WEAKEST pack (not at all, but the weakest of the top 25!), observe the restrictions on the amount of damage, and follow other instructions.
+We attack starting from the WEAKEST pack (not weakest of all heroes you have, but the weakest of the top 25!), observe the restrictions on the amount of damage, and follow other instructions.
-<p>don't know how, you don't want to, you don't know what instructions are given - SKIP FRIDAY!</p></li>
+<p><strong>don't know how, you don't want to, you don't know what instructions are given - SKIP FRIDAY!</strong></p></li>
 <li>Saturday - pack strength may be limited</li>
 <li>Sunday - no restrictions</li>
 </ul>
 <p>Specific restrictions and guidelines for each day are announced in the chat</p>
 <p>Before the attack, do not forget to spend the received emblems on power-ups.
-Whether to buy amplifications for gold - we decide on our own.
-We add a pet to the pack at our discretion</p></li>
+Whether to buy buffs for gold – is your choice.
+You choose a pet for the pack at your discretion</p></li>
 <li>Sanctions for violating the schedule of attacks and restrictions:
 <ul>
 <li>deprivation of gifts from the Master</li>
-<li>removal from the war of guilds for a week</li>
+<li>removal from the GW for a week</li>
 <li>expulsion from the guild</li>
 <li>expulsion from the guild with blacklisting</li>
 </ul>